Brian McBride: Loan spells

 Whilst playing for Columbus, McBride had two loan spells in England.
 The first came in 2000 when McBride played for Preston North End, then managed by David Moyes.
-While McBride played well for the club, he sat out several games after having a blood clot surgically removed from his arm, which consisted of having a rib removed.
-The clot came as a result of a hard collision McBride had suffered during his first game with Preston.
+While McBride performed effectively for the club, he sat out several games after having a blood clot surgically removed from his arm, which consisted of having a rib removed.
+The clot came as a result of a hard collision McBride had experienced during his first game with Preston.
 As McBride's loan spell came to an end, Preston attempted to purchase his contract from MLS for $1.8 million.
 MLS rejected it, considering McBride to be worth twice that amount.

 Two years later, Premier League club Everton were beginning to slide down the table.
 David Moyes, by then with Everton, remembered McBride's success with Preston and sought the forward's services.
 During McBride's three months with the club, he did not disappoint Moyes, scoring four goals in eight games, including his first game with the club, a 4–3 defeat to Tottenham Hotspur.
 He made close friends during the short time with players such as Leon Osman (with whom he still plays soccer) and Richard Wright.

 Everton, unlike Preston, merely sought to extend McBride's loan period, but MLS rejected it, preferring a transfer over an extended loan for McBride.